Text reading 'WOLF IQ' in bold white capital letters on a transparent background.

 Your website should actively guide visitors toward contacting you, not just display information passively.

-16. Should my Australian business website include live chat or chatbots?
+15. Should my website include live chat or chatbots?

 Live chat can improve conversion rates by providing immediate assistance, especially for service-based businesses where customers have questions before contacting you.